Join our new 30 Day YOGA & WELL BEING CHALLENGE

 - Stop food dependencies and avoid eating all unhealthy foods

 - How are you going to handle cravings that come as a stress response to work, family dramas?
 Perhaps buy some sulphur-free dried fruits, organic berries, or 85% dark chocolate.
 Try chewing cardamom, fennel or caraway seeds.
 Make a small platter filled with fresh healthy produce.
+Get creative and get to know when and why you seek out unhealthy options.

 PART 3 – Mental cleanse